 AC not Blowing Cold Air and Leaking Water

 While this specific issue could be related to either a blocked condensate drain pipe and or a faulty condensate pump, generally speaking, a lack of refrigerant will be the likely culprit.

-If your AC system is not blowing cold air, yet water seems to be trickling from the indoor unit, you'll most certainly find the indoor evaporator coil to be a big block of useless ice.
+If your AC system is not blowing cold air, yet your AC is leaking water that seems to be trickling from the indoor unit, you’ll most certainly find the indoor evaporator coil (within the indoor unit) to be iced up.

-This will happen if there is a leak in the system, which will result in a reduction in pressure, as pressure and temperature are directly related.
+This will happen if there is a refrigerant leak in the AC system, as there will be a reduction in pressure within the refrigeration system, as pressure and temperature are directly related.